Bread950/CommunityBlog/README.md

 # CommunityPost

 # About
 This is a website where people can upload their own post and read post shared by other people.
-It has some basic features such as create, update, delete and read post, check personal and update personal information
+It has some basic features such as create, update, delete and read post, check and update personal information

 # Usage
 ## 1. Login